19hours/sg-statutes/Acts/Legal Profession Act.md

 “client” includes —

-(a) in relation to contentious business, any person who, as principal or on behalf of another person, retains or employs, or is about to retain or employ, a solicitor, and any person who is or may be liable to pay a solicitor’s , a law corporation’s or a limited liability law partnership’s costs; and
+(a) in relation to contentious business, any person who, as principal or on behalf of another person, retains or employs, or is about to retain or employ, a solicitor, and any person who is or may be liable to pay a solicitor’s, a law corporation’s or a limited liability law partnership’s costs; and

 [41/2005 wef 04/12/2006]